gbarazer/PuTTY-CAC-With-Modified-Pageant/README.md

 But it supports the DoD Common Access Card (CAC) and a number of other smartcards.

-PuTTY-CAC is now updated to 0.65 and is in sync with the newest PuTTY Suite 0.65.
-I synced the PuTTY-CAC code with the latest version of PuTTY 0.65 to get PuTTY-CAC 0.65.
-This is a non-official release.
-If and/or when Daniel Risacher (the developer of PuTTY-CAC) updates his release I recommend using his instead.
+PuTTY-CAC is now updated to 0.66 and is in sync with the latest PuTTY Suite 0.66.
+This is my version with the modified pageant.

-What's changed since version 0.63?
-PuTTY
-0.64, fixes a security hole in 0.63 and before: private-key-not-wiped-2.
+PuTTY 0.66 fixes a security hole in 0.65 and before: vuln-ech-overflow.
+It also contains a few other small bug fixes and minor features.
-Also diffie-hellman-range-check has been argued to be a security hole.
-In addition to these and other less critical bug fixes, 0.64 also supports the major new feature of sharing an SSH connection between multiple instances of PuTTY and its tools, and a command-line and config option to specify the expected host key(s).

-PuTTY 0.65, fixes the
-Vista bug where the configuration dialog became invisible, and a few other bugs, large and small.

 Source:
 http://www.chiark.greenend.org.uk/~sgtatham/putty/ (Original PuTTY as